 What are the Primary Types of CNC Milling Machines?

 As you can see, computers control the CNC milling machine, but there are distinctions among milling machines that go beyond axis classifications.
-Here are the main types:
+Here are the main types of milling machines:

 - Vertical mill: The 3-axis vertical milling machines have a worktable, spindle, and vertical column.
 In some models, the table moves up and down along the z-axis to meet the fixed arm.
 On a vertical turret machine, the spindle is stationary, and the table moves along the x-axis and y-axis.
 On a vertical bed mill, the table can only move along the x-axis, while the spindle can travel along the length of the arm in the y-axis direction.